GAurelG/How-To/Installation_Linux.md

 To make telegram start at boot in tray, add to the ~/.config/autostart/ (for freedesktop compliant desktop) the telegramdesktop.desktop file.
 And the Exec command should be `Telegram -startintray`

+### Steam:

+The steam client has a support for 4K but you have to find the option in menu:

+steam > option > interface > "enlarge text and icons based on monitor szie"

 ### Gestion des sauvegardes: